hazemzidan4545/Super-Mario-Object-Detection-and-Path-Planning/README.md

-# Super Mario Game Planner using YOLOv8 & Image Processing
+# Super Mario Game Planner using YOLOv8 & OpenCv
 Super Mario Path Planning from images

 ---

-# 🕹️ Super Mario Game Planner using YOLOv8 & Image Processing
+# 🕹️ Super Mario Game Planner using YOLOv8 & OpenCv

 A Python-based project that uses **YOLOv8** for object detection and **path planning algorithms** to help Mario collect all coins and reach the castle on a 13×11 grid.
 The project simulates intelligent gameplay planning based solely on visual input.